cornerstonejs/cornerstone3D/packages/docs/docs/tools-introduction.md

 # Introduction

 `CornerstoneTools3D` is a JavasScript library that works with the `CornerstoneCore3D` library to provide a set of tools for image annotation, segmentation and manipulation.
-This library also provides a framework for creating new tools, managing all tools in a consistent, cohesive manner, importing/exporting tool measurement data along with various Segmentation editing tools.
+This library also provides a framework for creating new tools, managing all tools in a consistent, cohesive manner, importing/exporting tool annotations along with various Segmentation editing tools.

 `CornerstoneTools3D` is not stand-alone library; it builds on top of `CornerstoneCore3D`; a standards compliant, fast, and extensible JavaScript library that displays interactive medical images.